SaudTauqeer/eventManager-RestApi/README.md

 # Event Manager - RESTful API

-This is a express based REST API containg routes and different endpoints such as CRUD.
+This is an express-based REST API containing routes and different endpoints such as CRUD.
-* Uses Oauth 2.0 using google strat and passportJs with  for authentication and authorization.
+* Uses Oauth 2.0 using google strat and passportJs for authentication and authorization.
 Data is stored on mlab's MongoDb cloud hosting.

 # Live Project